edinburgh-napier/set09121/lectures/lecture6.md

 # Be Careful!

-- **Warning** -- good practice is to avoid deep levels of inheritance.
+- **Warning** - a good practice is to avoid deep levels of inheritance.
 I personally aim for a base-class to provide an **interface** specification to a collection of derived-classes.
 I try and have single-level inheritance as far as possible.

 ---